Lag (video games): Ping time

+Ping time, or simply ping, is the main measure of connection lag.
 Ping time is the network delay for a round trip between a player's client and the game server as measured with the ping utility or equivalent.
 Ping time is an average time measured in milliseconds (ms).
 The lower one's ping is, the lower the latency is and the less lag the player will experience.
 High ping and low ping are commonly used terms in online gaming, where high ping refers to a ping that causes a severe amount of lag; while any level of ping may cause lag, severe lag is usually indicated by a ping of over 100 ms. This usage is a gaming cultural colloquialism and is not commonly found or used in professional computer networking circles.
-In games where timing is key, such as first-person shooter and real-time strategy games, a low ping is always desirable, as a low ping means smoother gameplay by allowing faster updates of game data between the players' clients and game server.